marcelocd/rails-with-docker/README.md

 docker-compose up --build
 ```

+4. After the building process is done, access the application in your browser at `localhost:3000`.

 ## Included Tools and Technologies

 - **Ruby on Rails 7.1**: Leverage the latest features and improvements in Rails for your projects.